 Leaders from Egyptian pharaohs to Chinese emperors and European royalty have consulted with fools, or court jesters, when faced with tough problems.

-The persona of the fool allowed the truth to be told, without the usual ramifications that might come with speaking blasphemy or challenging ingrained social conventions.
+The persona of the fool allowed the truth to be told, without the usual ramifications that might come with speaking blasphemy, being naive, or challenging ingrained social conventions.

-Give yourself permission to be a fool and see things for what they really are.
+Give yourself permission to remove this mental block, be a fool, and see things for what they really are.

 8. Avoiding ambiguity